How To Get Better At Golf Without Lessons

 The fact is that for any golfer - amateur or professional, roughly 40% of your shots are going to come on the putting green.
 Think about the fact that if you have 14 clubs in your bag, if you used the rest evenly that means you are using each of the other clubs less than 5% of the time or that you use the putter almost 10x more than any other single club in your golf bag.

-From that view, it’s staggering how important putting is as a base skill, and it is the easiest way to get better without taking golf lessons.
+From that view, it’s staggering how important putting when talking about golf skills, and it is the easiest way to get better without taking golf lessons.

 How To Get Better At Putting In Golf